GurkanGenc/TheSocialCues/README.md

 # The Social Cues 🕺🇸🇪

-A branching dialogue Q&A game built in C# and .NET Core, inspired by Swedish social behavior and the "Swedish Dance" webinar.
+A branching dialogue Q&A game built in C# and .NET Core, inspired by Swedish social behavior and "The Swedish Dance" webinar by Amanda Herzog.

 ## 🎯 Goal